hugosouto/python-snippets/README.md

 Here are some of the snippets you will find in this repository:

-1. [Decorators](Decorators.py): A snippet of basic uses of function decorators.
+1. [Decorators](https://github.com/hugosouto/python-snippets/tree/main/decorators): A snippet of basic uses of function decorators.
-2. ...
+2. [Functions](https://github.com/hugosouto/python-snippets/tree/main/functions): A snippet of basic uses of functions.

 ## Contributing